opnmind/ims-qemu-img/README.md

 ## How to use this module?

-### Requirement
+### Requirements

 The development environment for compiling this module consists of:
 - qemu 2.3.0 version
 - zstd library

+### Requirements CentOS

 Install the necessary development packages:
 ```